JosefUtbult/homebrewery/themes/V3/CoCFancy/Introduction.md

+{{titleQuote,wide,center

 # The Homebrewery - Call of Cthulhu

-{{titleQuote,wide

 At night, when the objective world has slunk back into its cavern and left dreamers to their own, there come inspirations and capabilities impossible at any less magical